This page provides guidance on the use of legal agreements and obligations within a planning application.

 The adopted SPD will be a material planning consideration in the determination of all planning applications within the borough, validated on, or after 8 February 2012 and will be used by the council to negotiate section 106 agreements and unilateral undertakings to secure planning obligations on new developments where required.

-In accordance with the adopted SPD, the Council will seek a monitoring fee will be charged for all obligations which equates to either 5% of the total value of the contributions or a cap at £5000 as at April 2012.
+In accordance with the adopted SPD, the Council will seek a monitoring fee which will be charged for all obligations, this equates to either 5% of the total value of the contributions or a cap at £5000 as at April 2012.
 These figures will be amended to take account of changes to the Retail Price Index at the time of negotiation on the obligation.
-In addition, the Council charges for officer time taken in negotiating legal agreements in accordance with the following table.
 These costs exclude any legal costs incurred by the Council which are paid by the applicant.

 The following fees apply to any proposal requiring the following changes received on or after 1 July 2013.
 These are all inclusive of VAT.